alovajs/alovajs.github.io/docs/contributing/01-overview.md

 ### alova design concept

-The design concept points out how it should be designed.
-The following is the core design concept of alova.
+The design philosophy explains how alova should be designed.
+The following are its core design concepts.

-1. Method proxy design, a highly aggregated, platform-independent design that runs through the request.
-You should be able to access it in any request function.
-From another perspective, request-related information should also be placed in the method instance;
+1. Method proxy design: a highly cohesive, platform-independent design that runs through the whole request.
+You should be able to access it from any request function, and request-related data should live on the method instance;
-2. State proxy design, which is our key technology to achieve UI framework independence.
-It allows alova's useHooks to run in different UI frameworks, so please use state proxy when writing useHooks;
+2. State proxy design: the key technique behind UI-framework independence.
+It lets alova's useHooks run in different UI frameworks, so use state proxies when writing useHooks;
-3. High scalability design.
-First, alova's design uses a lot of adapter patterns and hook functions, such as adapters such as `requestAdapter`, `l1Cache/l2Cache`, etc., and hook functions such as `beforeRequest`, `reseponded`, `transform`, `cacheFor`, etc., and most of them have default behaviors.
-The purpose of this design is to keep high scalability while being simple enough to use; second, global request parameters can be overwritten, such as `timeout`, `shareRequest`, etc., and these parameters can be set separately for special requests.
+3. Highly extensible design.
+First, alova uses many adapter patterns and hooks, such as the `requestAdapter` and `l1Cache`/`l2Cache` adapters and the `beforeRequest`, `responded`, `transform`, and `cacheFor` hooks, most of which have default behavior.
+This keeps alova extensible while staying simple to use.
+Second, global request parameters such as `timeout` and `shareRequest` can be overridden per request.
-4. The API design is universal.
-First, it means that the API function has a higher level of abstraction, rather than being proposed for a specific business; second, the API design is extensible to adapt to the iteration of the API
+4. A universal API design.
+First, it means the API is highly abstracted rather than built for one specific business; second, it is extensible enough to adapt as the API evolves.

-> The universal API design is only applicable to the Alova library.
-If you are conceiving a request strategy, you can design it according to the specific business.
+> The universal API design applies only to the alova library.
+When designing a request strategy, you can tailor it to your specific business.

 ## Select the contribution point you are interested in